swang1112/Webscraper/README.md

 - Journal of Business Finance & Accounting (JBFA)
 - Biometrical Journal (BioJ)
 - Canadian Journal of Statistics (CAJS)
-- Journal of the Royal Statistical Society: A
+- Journal of the Royal Statistical Society: A (JRSSA)
-- Journal of the Royal Statistical Society: B
+- Journal of the Royal Statistical Society: B (JRSSB)
-- Journal of the Royal Statistical Society: C
+- Journal of the Royal Statistical Society: C (JRSSC)
 - Financial Management (FinM)
 - Financial Review (FinR)
 - The Journal of Finance (JFin)